Corinium Dobunnorum: Etymology

 The name is first attested by Ptolemy around 150 CE, though the earliest surviving manuscripts are from the thirteenth century.
 These give various slightly different spellings, of which the original seems to have been Κορίνιον (Corinion).
-The etymology of this name is, however, unknown.
+The meaning of this name is, however, unknown.

 Roman fort

 A Roman fort was established at Corinium in the territory of the friendly tribe of the Dobunni about a year after the Roman conquest of Britain.
 The main settlement in the area at the time was the hillfort at Bagendon.
 Three main Roman roads met in Corinium: the Fosse Way, Akeman Street, and Ermin Way.

 Tribal capital

 By the mid-70s CE, the military had abandoned the fort and the site became the tribal capital (civitas) of the Dobunni.
 Over the next twenty years, a street grid was laid out and the town was furnished with an array of large public stone buildings, two market places, and numerous shops and private houses.
 The forum and basilica were bigger than any other in Britain, apart from Londinium's.

 The basilica was decorated with beautifully carved Corinthian capitals, Italian marble wall veneers and Purbeck Marble mouldings.
 Unfortunately, it was built over the ditch of the old fort and the walls cracked and sank, forcing a major rebuilding project in the mid-2nd century.

 There appears to have been a cattle market adjoining the forum with a market hall and several butchers' shops.
 A system of wooden water pipes indicates there was also an aqueduct but no public baths have been identified.
 The amphitheatre stood to the south-east of the town in the area now called the Querns.
 It was built on the site of an old quarry aligned with the street grid, an unusual feature.